 (Research shows less than 1% are considered spam)

-The fact that texts are considered less spammy makes sense since if consumers are receiving texts from businesses, it is because they are either current customers or they have opted in to receive marketing messages.
+The fact that texts are considered less spammy makes sense.
+If consumers are receiving texts from businesses, they are either customers or have opted in to receive marketing messages.
 If they have opted in, then they are expecting these messages and are likely to find them relevant and of interest.
 So let’s get back to how businesses can get consumers to opt-in and why businesses are turning to text to generate and nurture leads.

-– If consumers text you first, then they have indicated they are willing to receive text responses so make this easy for them.
+– If consumers text you first, then they have indicated they are willing to receive text responses, so make this easy for them.
 The site Statista reports that 54.8% of all internet traffic is from mobile visitors.
-One way to enable this is to provide a widget on your website that pops up a form to mobile visitors only which is auto-populated for them allowing them to easily text you their inquiry.
+One way to enable this is to provide a widget on your website that pops up a form to mobile visitors only, which is auto-populated for them, allowing them to text you their inquiry easily.
 By offering this alternative to reach your business you will open up this channel of communication to many visitors.

 – Now that your text message marketing list is building, businesses can start to promote loyalty programs.
 RetailDive has found that 72% of consumers are more likely to sign up for a loyalty program via text versus other mechanisms.